Belfast Bar Hopping

-From the Crown we went to our third pub for the evening, and it was my turn to buy the drinks.
-I switched to just drinking whisky over ice, not feeling the need to keep downing soda all night.
+From the Crown, we went to our third pub for the evening, and it was my turn to buy the drinks.
+I switched to just drinking whiskey over ice, not feeling the need to keep downing soda all night.
 The bartender told me there was nothing wrong with drinking my whiskey over ice, and he did it as well.
-Of course he could have been lying.
-One thing I’ve learned ordering whisky in Ireland is that it should not be mixed with ice.
+Of course, he could have been lying.
+One thing I’ve learned about ordering whiskey in Ireland is that it should not be mixed with ice.

-Jerry returned and after finishing our next round of drinks, we were off to the next pub.
-A pub I had walked past the previous day, and thought to myself f that it seemed a little to stuck on itself to want to enjoy.
-Which is why I didn’t swing in earlier.
+Jerry returned, and after finishing our next round of drinks, we were off to the next pub.
+A pub I had walked past the previous day and thought to myself f that it seemed a little to stuck on itself to want to enjoy, which was why I didn’t swing in earlier.
 We found this to be true, as the bouncer at the door wouldn’t let Jerry in while wearing white sneakers.
-Apparently my black sneakers were fine.
-And so we were off to the next pub, while making fun of Jerry for preventing us from entering the classy pub that looked just like all the other pubs around.
+My black sneakers were fine.
+And so we were off to the next pub while making fun of Jerry for preventing us from entering the classy pub that looked just like all the other pubs around.

 Another pub and another round of drinks before heading to our final destination in the evening.
-A Pub they had visited the previous evening and an attractive blond behind the counter pouring drinks, along with a not so attractive older dude.
-Apparently they don’t get many whisky on the rocks drinkers because my first round was poured into a wine glass, and the butt of jokes moved from Jerry’s shoes to my glass of what looked like it could have been white wine and ice.
-The second round I asked for a real glass as some guy wondered up to the bar to the right of me.
-If it weren’t for the shirt he could have been the same guy as the one I ran into in the men’s room at the first pub.
+A Pub they had visited the previous evening, and an attractive blond behind the counter was pouring drinks, along with a not so handsome older dude.
+Apparently, they don’t get many whiskeys on the rocks drinkers because my first round was poured into a wine glass, and the butt of jokes moved from Jerry’s shoes to my glass of what looked like it could have been white wine and ice.
+The second round I asked for a real glass as some guy wandered up to the bar to the right of me.
+If it weren’t for the shirt, he could have been the same guy as the one I ran into in the men’s room at the first pub.
 Or perhaps, the guy from the men’s room changed his shirt.
 And the accent as well, since this guy turned to me and said, “Banadfasdf adflakdsndf ldaflsdkf adfnadsfdafkd akdfnad afdsn” which I nodded in agreement.

 Edward leaned over saying, “you didn’t understand anything he said did ya?”